Aluminum Is a Different Animal

 - Boat hulls and marine work

-MIG (GMAW) with spool gun — Faster but less precise.
+MIG (GMAW) with spool gun is faster but less precise.
 Uses a spool gun to feed soft aluminum wire without bird-nesting.
 Preferred for:

 - Thicker material (1/4" and up)